bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ##### Overriding resource parameters {.h-info}

-When the given parameters are already defined in the resource section of the front-matter, the in-place parameters will override them.
+When the given parameters are already defined in the resource section of the front matter, the in-place parameters will override them.